Residential Life FAQPage address: https://www.mnsu.edu/reslife/parents/parent_faq/parentfaq510.html

 What size are the mattresses and where can I purchase sheets?

-All mattresses provided in the residence halls are 80" x 36" (203cm x 91cm).
-These mattresses require extra long twin sheets, available at many retail locations.
+All mattresses provided in the residence communities are 80" x 36" (203cm x 91cm) and require extra long twin sheets, except for Stadium Heights single rooms (beds are full-size).

 Students must provide their own bedding, pillows, towels, and other personal items.
-Residence Hall Linens, a Residence Hall Association fundraiser, provides an opportunity to purchase the hard to find extra-long linens needed to fit specially-sized residence hall beds.
+Our Campus Marketing (OCM), a Residence Hall Association fundraiser, provides an opportunity to purchase extra-long linens needed to fit specially-sized residence hall beds.
 Through this easy and affordable program, students can have linens and accessories shipped directly to their homes over the summer.
-More information on the Residence Hall Linens program can be found here.
+More information on the OCM program can be found here.

 Can I use my financial aid to pay for off-campus housing?